Lymphoma Cancer in Bulldogs and French Bulldogs

 2. LIFESTYLE CHOICES FOR LYMPHOMA PREVENTION

 Exercise and Weight Management: Maintaining a dog’s healthy weight through regular exercise and a balanced diet can support overall health and potentially reduce cancer risk.
-Obesity has been linked to an increased risk of various diseases, including some cancers, in both humans and animals.

 3. DIET BULLDOG LYMPHOMA PREVENTION